nategphillips/hamilterm/README.md

 # hamilterm

-Symbolically computes the rotational Hamiltonian for a given molecular term symbol.
+Symbolically or numerically computes the rotational Hamiltonian for a given molecular term symbol.

 ## Example Output